CODYJEWELLWEAVER/dots/Debian/README.md

 A collection of the dot files for my Debian setup.
 Currently using Hyprland with Debian Trixie.
+Just a backup right now.